miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Repaired critical basic patch bugs and restored overlooked changes.
 Fixed clinic guard Humanity loss and some other minor text issues.
 Removed Masquerade redemption and double XP for sending Patty away.
-Made Potence fit description and finally fixed npctemplate* files.
+Made Potence stack with strength and fixed the npctemplate* files.
 Corrected Arthur's $201 reward, Vandal, Ji and Slater lines issues.
 Removed player knowing the names of Ox's patron and Asian vampire.
 Prevented picking of two temple doors and repaired Hollywood music.